Sadiya-Zubair/Data-Science-projects/Accidents.md

 ## Objectives
 To Conduct a comprehensive analysis for raising awareness about road safety, particularly in countries with alarmingly high rates of road accident fatalities.
 The goal is to provide data-driven insights and precautions for reducing road accident-related deaths in these countries.

-## Hypothesis
-* ### Hypothesis 1: Income and Death Rates
+##  Income and Death Rates
-    * Null Hypothesis (H0): There is no significant difference in death rates between low-income, middle-income, and high-income countries.
-    * Alternative Hypothesis (H1): Low and middle-income countries exhibit higher death rates compared to high-income countries.

-* ### Hypothesis 2: Age and Gender Influence on Death Rates
+## Age and Gender Influence on Death Rates
-    * Null Hypothesis (H0): Age and gender do not significantly impact death rates.
-    * Alternative Hypothesis (H1):Age and gend significantly impact death rates.

-* ### Hypothesis 3: Cause-Specific Death Percentages by Age and Gender
-    * Null Hypothesis (H0): There are no significant differences in cause-specific death percentages between age and gender groups.
-    * Alternative Hypothesis (H1): Young adults and males exhibit the highest percentages of cause-specific deaths in certain categories.

-* ### Hypothesis 4: The Impact of COVID-19 on Death Rates
+##  The Impact of COVID-19 on Death Rates
-    * Null Hypothesis (H0): There is no significant change in death rates after the year 2019.
-    * Alternative Hypothesis (H1): A decrease in death rates observed after 2019 is attributed to the emergence of the COVID-19 pandemic.

 ## Creating a View with Additional Data Fields